intuit/LD-React-Components/readme.md

 Install node module

-You can use `npm` or `yarn` however it is advised to choose one and stick with it.
+You can use `npm` or `yarn`; however, it is advised to choose one and stick with it.
 For the purposes of documentation `yarn` is being used.

 ```shell
 yarn add ld-react-components